Orono, Minnesota

 Orono (/ˈɔrəˌnoʊ/ OR-ə-noh, /ˈɔrnoʊ/ OR-noh) is a city in Hennepin County, Minnesota, United States.
-It is a suburb of Minneapolis located about 16 mi to the west on the north shore of Lake Minnetonka.
+It is a suburb of Minneapolis about 16 mi west of Lake Minnetonka's north shore.
 The population was 8,315 at the 2020 census.

-The city was named after Orono, Maine by early resident George A. Brackett.
 Orono is the largest municipality by area on Lake Minnetonka and is largely residential.

 History

 Orono was originally part of Excelsior Township.
 In 1868, it became part of Medina Township.
 Residents received permission from Hennepin County to form the independent town of Orono in 1889.
 It was incorporated as a city in 1955.

 Orono is named after Orono, Maine, the hometown of early resident George A. Brackett.